Code-Institute-Submissions/CI-MS2-InteractiveFrontend/README.md

 ##### 2.2.4) EmailJS

 EmailJS was installed in accordance with their manual [here](https://www.emailjs.com/docs/sdk/installation/), specifically the instructions for using it through an external script.
 While testing, I encountered nothing unforeseen.

+##### 2.2.5) Validation

+CSS and HTML was validated using the w3c [CSS validator](https://jigsaw.w3.org/css-validator/) and [HTML validator](https://validator.w3.org/).
+Minor issues were found in earlier versions of the code, in many cases related to using span elements and problems on contact.html with labelling.
+These were corrected manually.

+JSHint was used to validate the JavaScript components of the code.

 ### 3) Deployment and installation